epanov1602/RomiSuperSimple/README.md

-# Minimal example to get your FRC Romi robot working in Python
+# Minimal example to get your FRC Romi working in Python

 ### 1. Open PyCharm and get this project from VCS (GitHub) using URL `https://github.com/epanov1602/RomiSuperSimple/`